-Physics is a radical, fast moving and innovative subject which covers a HUGE range of topics in science.
+Physics is a radical, fast moving and innovative subject which covers a huge range of topics in science.
 The girls follow a syllabus that is broadly in line with the physics content of the National Curriculum, but is greater in both breadth and depth.
-We encourage pupils to link the subject content to their everyday experiences.
+We encourage students to link the subject content to their everyday experiences.
 There is a strong element of practical work, as well as a thorough grounding in the theory behind the experiments.
 We also emphasise the development of the essential scientific thinking skills that underpin the subject matter.

 THE PHYSICS CURRICULUM